-Keto Macros: How to Calculate Them
+Keto Macros: How to Calculate Fat, Protein, and Carbs

 To get into ketosis—where your body burns fat for fuel—you need to keep carbs very low and eat more fat.
+Let me show you exactly how to calculate your personal macro targets.

 Standard Keto Macro Breakdown